Sources of iron

-The recommended daily allowance (RDA) for iron is 8 mg for adult men (ages 19-50+) and 18 mg for adult women (ages 19-50).
+To support these essential functions, you might also be asking how much iron is recommended.
+The recommended daily allowance (RDA) for iron is eight milligrams (mg) for adult men (ages 19 to 50) and 18 mg for adult women in the same age range.
 The higher dosage for women in this age range is primarily because of menstrual blood loss.
-After the age of 50, a woman's RDA is 8 mg.
+After the age of 50, a woman's RDA is eight mg.
 If you don't take in enough iron, you can become iron-deficient.
-Iron deficiency is one of the most common nutrient deficiencies internationally, and is most common when iron needs are greatest in your life cycle — during infancy, preschool years, and puberty, and during child-bearing years for women.
+Iron deficiency is one of the most common nutrient deficiencies internationally, and is most common when iron needs are greatest in your life cycle — during infancy, preschool years, puberty, and during child-bearing years for women.
 Pregnancy and disease also increase iron needs.
-For more information, see Iron deficiency in the General Health archive.Alice!
+For more information, read up on Iron deficiency from the Go Ask Alice! archives.